globizs/temp-neptune-registration-api-flow/README.md

 		{
 			"member_id": 745215,
 			"otp": 123456,
-			"amount": 50
+			"amount": 50,
+			"account_type": "e_pocket"
 		}

 	Response:

 		{
 			"success": true,
-			"message": "Amount has been successfully transferred to member ID: 745215" }
+			"message": "Amount has been successfully transferred from your e-pocket to member ID: 745215" }

 		{